Koatty/koatty_container/docs/api/koatty_container.autowired.md

 ## Autowired() function

-Marks a class property as to be autowired by Koatty"s dependency injection facilities.
+Decorator that marks a property for dependency injection.

 **Signature:**